 For Individuals and your personal taxes:

 “These benefits are taxable.
 You will need to report any payments received on next year’s tax filing.
-An information slip will be made available for the 2020 tax year in My Account under Tax Information Slips (T4 and more).”
+An information slip will be made available for the 2020 tax year in My Account under Tax Information Slips (T4, T4A, and T4E).”

 What does this mean?
-It is likely you will be issued a T form of some type that records the amount paid to you so that you will know what boxes to report it in on your tax return as income.
+You will be issued a T4A or a T4E form that records the amount paid to you from the Canada Emergency Response Benefit program CERB and/or the Canada Response Benefit program CRB so that you will know what boxes to report it in on your tax return as income.

 One-Time Additional Payments for CCB or GST/HST tax credit

-“It is a tax-free monthly payment made to eligible families to help with the cost of raising children under 18 years of age.”
-There is no indication that this tax status for the CCB will change for the one-time supplementary payment that some families will be receiving in May 2020.
+“It was a tax-free monthly payment made to eligible families to help with the cost of raising children under 18 years of age.”
+No tax implications on this one-time payment.

-“The goods and services tax/harmonized sales tax (GST/HST) credit is a tax-free quarterly payment that helps individuals and families with low and modest incomes offset all or part of the GST or HST that they pay”.
-Like CCB above, there is no indication that this tax status will change for the one-time supplementary payment that some individuals/families will receive in May 2020.
+“The goods and services tax/harmonized sales tax (GST/HST) credit was a tax-free quarterly payment that helps individuals and families with low and modest incomes offset all or part of the GST or HST that they pay”.
+Like CCB above, there is no tax implications on this payment.

 Student Loan Moratorium